 Environmental sceptics

 If you consider yourself one of these, you may the belief that statements made by environmentalists and the environmental scientists who support them are either false or exaggerated for scientific or political gains.
-You may argue that the extent of harm caused by human activities is less certain than the scientists and scientific bodies claim.
-You may also believe that its far too early to have restrictions based on the evidence we are seeing now, and anyhow what can your small contribution help towards stopping it.
+You may argue that the extent of harm caused by human activities is less certain than the claims of scientists and scientific bodies.
+You may also believe that its far too early to have restrictions based on the evidence we are seeing now, and anyhow what can your small contribution help towards stopping it?
 Further discussion is needed before billions are spent, taxes rise, and lifestyles change.
 Some of you may even think that the whole thing is a hoax.
 Unfortunately, the consensus is clear, climate change is happening, and human activity may or may not be adding to it.
 Environmental scepticism exists alongside broader debates about climate change and environmental issues.
 It is essential to engage in informed discussions while considering the balance between progress and environmental protection.
 If you are relaxed about the environmental crises and have a hands-off approach to climate change and environmental issues, things still may get out of control or escalate.

-Sociological studies have shown that environmental scepticism stems from insufficient education and self-assessed environmental knowledge, religious and conservative values, lack of trust in general society and science, and other concerns competing with environmental concern.
+Sociological studies have shown that environmental scepticism stems from insufficient education and self-assessed environmental knowledge, religious and conservative values, lack of trust in general society and science, and other concerns competing with environmental concerns.
 Education and self-assessed knowledge are more effective in reducing such scepticism.

 Environmental Activists

 If you consider yourself one of these types of people, you are a part of a bunch which have been around for an extraordinarily long time and were the instigators of Earth Day back in 1970.
-Some of you may think, as the climate crises heightens and populations and countries start to understand the consequences of political and industrial inaction, sweeping action is the order of the day.
+Some of you may think, that as the climate crisis heightens and populations and countries start to understand the consequences of political and industrial inaction, sweeping action is the order of the day.
 TV, radio, and social media constantly show the mobilisation of environmental activists in imaginative ways, and they play a crucial role in raising awareness about climate change and advocating urgent action.
-However, feelings toward them can vary widely based on individual perspectives and how much the action taken interferes with you as a person, with your family and on your lifestyle.
+However, feelings toward them can vary widely based on individual perspectives and how much the action taken interferes with you as a person, with your family and with your lifestyle.
 Many appreciate environmental activists for their dedication and passion.
 They recognise that these activists are working tirelessly to address a global crisis.
 You may admire their courage, resilience, and commitment to pushing for systemic change.
 Environmental activists often inspire others to act.

 Some individuals slate environmental activists, especially when their methods involve civil disobedience or disruptive actions.
 Sceptics may question the effectiveness of rallies, protests, or direct actions.
 They might argue that individual efforts alone cannot solve complex issues like climate change.